elianap/divexplorer_SIGMOD21_experiments/README.md

     │  └── processed          <- Processed datasets.
     │
     ├── divexplorer           <- The source code of the DivExplorer algorithm │
+    ├── doc                   <- Documentation with reproducibility report │
     ├── requirements.txt      <- The requirements file for reproducing the analysis environment │